trovit/reffects/README.md

 - [Reffects store](/packages/reffects-store/README.md), an implementation of a store to use `reffects` inside a React application.
 - [Batteries](/packages/batteries/README.md), some common effects/coeffects that can be useful for starting your application.

+You can see an example of a small application using `reffects` in the [`with-react-todos`](/examples/with-react-todos/README.md) folder

 ## Contributing

 Checkout [our guide](/docs/contributing.md) in case you want to propose some changes to `reffects`.